jgmitter/storage-sql/README.md

 -	The ILB will load balancing incoming HTTPS or SQL DB traffic across the NGINX tier.
 -	NGINX tier will proxy incoming TCP connections to Azure Storage, ADLS and/or SQL DB as an upstream server.
 -	Azure Storage, ADLS, and/or SQL DB will check its IP filer and allow the incoming packet if it is a match against the whitelist.
 Else it will drop the packet.
 -	The response will flow back on the open TCP connection, which will be statefully mapped back to the NIC of the NGINX server that         owns that connection flow.

-Azure Event Hub
+Azure Storage, ADLS, and SQL DB

--	Azure Event Hub is configured as normal.
+-	Azure Storage, ADLS and SQL DB are configured as normal.
--	NGINX will use FQDN of Event Hub as target upstream server in config
+-	NGINX will use FQDN of Storage, ADLS and/or SQL DB as target upstream server in config
--	Event Hub VNet Rules (IP Filters) will be enabled to only allow traffic from SUBNET_NGINX and deny Internet outbound (0.0.0.0/0)
+-	Storage, ADLS and SQL DB VNet Rules (IP Filters) will be enabled to only allow traffic from SUBNET_NGINX and deny Internet outbound (0.0.0.0/0)
--	Event Hub will negotiate TLS Handshakes and certificate auth directly with Event Hub clients and devices.
+-	Storage, ADLS and SQL DB will negotiate TLS Handshakes and certificate auth directly with Storage, ADLS and SQL DB clients and devices.
 NGINX is using TCP pass-through and does not need to see encrypted payload of TCP segments
 -	NGINX will support web data stream in TCP pass-though mode via HTTPS/443; configuration is agnostic to HTTPS data stream.
 -	Local DNS conditional logic or split DNS can be used to avoid TLS certificate errors.

-o   For example, your local DNS can have a conditional policy, or split DNS policy,  to hand out  “10.1.3.50” as the A record for *.servicebus.windows.net, so that the fqdn request will continue to match the commonName value in the certificate, resulting in an error-free TLS handshake:
+For example, your local DNS can have a conditional policy, or split DNS policy,  to hand out  “10.1.3.50” as the A record for *.servicebus.windows.net, so that the fqdn request will continue to match the commonName value in the certificate, resulting in an error-free TLS handshake:

 ILB Tier